NeoLegends/gabelung/README.md

 Branch an asynchronous stream into two, pushing all items to both halves.

-The resulting branches will can be polled independently from each other and will receive all items from the underlying stream (which must be `Clone`).
+The resulting branches can be polled independently from each other and will receive all items from the underlying stream (which must be `Clone`).

 As long as both halves are alive, one half will never outpace the other by more